 And with the road, which wasn’t paved until 1953, came more visitors to the springs.
 The 1930s were the heyday for enthusiastic soakers.

 “People loved hot springs.
-In fact, that was kind of the golden years,” says Winslow.
+In fact, that was kind of the golden years,” Winslow said.

-“The kids would bring elders up here all summer,” says Winslow.
+“The kids would bring elders up here all summer,” Winslow says.
 Then they’d return to the valley to work the farm and come back up to see their parents on the weekends.

 Some of these concrete tubs still exist.
 The trail to them in a meadow along the San Joaquin River is mucky in parts.
 It kind of grabs you like wet clay.